 When you do it well, a welcome email series is your best opportunity to say hello and turn leads into customers.

 Need an example?
-Look no further than Grant Cochrane, a small business owner who teaches people how to record and produce their own songs.
+Look no further than Graham Cochrane, a small business owner who teaches people how to record and produce their own songs.

 Whatever you want people to do—whatever action you want them to take—it will be easiest to get from them during your welcome email series.